the-global-hackathon/CasperLabs-Developer-Community/Hackathon-GraphQL-Challenge--CLI-LA-Blockchain-week-held-at-the-October-13-15th,-2019.md

 - Slides of the presentation
 - Use Cases
-- Demo of the GraphQL - by
+- Demo of the GraphQL - by our CasperLabs Ambassadors @Masciej and @Mehda

 ### **Getting Help**